exercism/DEPRECATED.rikki/DEPLOYMENT.md

-RIKKI_SECRET has to match the one in the exercism.io application that is running EXERCISM has to match the url of the exercism.io application REDIS has is where the jobs on queue 'analyze' are being taken from CRYSTAL_ANALYZER has to match the url of the crystal analizer API that is running ANALYSSEUR has to match the url of the analysseur application that is running
+RIKKI_SECRET has to match the one in the exercism.io application that is running EXERCISM has to match the url of the exercism.io application REDIS has is where the jobs on queue 'analyze' are being taken from CRYSTAL_ANALYZER has to match the url of the crystal analyzer API that is running RUBY_ANALYZER has to match the url of the ruby analyzer API that is running

 ## Upstart script